obouaziz/FastPseudo/README.md

 Finally we illustrate how the pseudo values for the RMST can be used with generalised estimating equations.
-We first simulate data according to a linear model with one covariate and we set tau to infinity (in practice tau is taken large).
+We first simulate data according to a linear model with one covariate and we set tau to infinity (in practice a large value is taken for tau).
 We then generate interval-censored data through a visit process as previously and we use the `geepack` package to implement the generalised estimating equations.
 We hope to retrieve the true effect of the covariate and the intercept which are equal to 4 and 6, respectively.